0333 900 0101

 This is, by far, the most frustrating CCTV problem.
 You can live with flickering or noise for a little while, but what if you can’t get a picture in the first place?
 This problem manifests itself in various ways:

 Check that your camera is correctly powered.
-It may seem obvious, but we’ve all been bit by this.
-Even experienced security engineers will occasionally realize, with an embarrassed look on their faces, that a CCTV camera has no video signal because it’s not powered on.
+It may seem obvious, but we’ve all been bitten by this.
+Even experienced security engineers will occasionally realise, with an embarrassed look on their faces, that a CCTV camera has no video signal because it’s not powered on.

 Check your camera’s video or data connection.
 If you can’t get a picture on your CCTV camera but it is powering up, perhaps the images aren’t making their way to the monitor.